osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

   - This is the header file for the `imu_3dm_gx4` driver.
 * imu.cpp
   - This is the cpp file for `imu_3dm_gx4` driver.
+  - All COMMANDS, REPLY_FIELDS, and DATA fields have been renamed for convenience.
 * imu_3dm_gx4.cpp
   - This file creates the ROS node that interfaces with the imu.cpp file.